nagasudhirpulla/taming_python/blog/skills/docxtpl_use_case_1.md

 * While running this script, create folder named ```ouput``` in the same folder as the script file.
 * A jinja2 `for` loop in the template word file table is used to render list of customer addresses from the context object
 * We used `loop.index0` inside the jinja2 `for` loop to determine the zero-indexed loop iterator while rendering each address in the table row
-* To display check mark icon only for the report address among all the customer addresses, we have used a jinja2 `if` conditional statement
+* To display check mark icon only for the report address among all the customer addresses, we have used a jinja2 `if` conditional statement that checks if the index of rendered customer address item equal to the report target address index
 *